 Title: Fine Arts Educator

-Professor Jane Schuyler, Fine Arts Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Higher Education.
+Michelle Thompson, Fine Arts Educator at Jefferson R-VII School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in art instruction and production.